shift7-ch/katta-docs/docs/self-hosting-guide/troubleshooting.md

 # Troubleshooting

-Most setup pitfalls in Katta are CORS-related, because the Web Client talks to the S3 endpoint directly from the browser.
+Most setup pitfalls in Katta are CORS-related, because Katta Web talks to the S3 endpoint directly from the browser.

-## Vault creation from the Web Client fails in _Static Storage Access Mode_
+## Vault creation from Katta Web fails in _Static Storage Access Mode_

-In _Static Storage Access Mode_, the Web Client uploads the vault template to the S3 bucket directly from the browser.
+In _Static Storage Access Mode_, Katta Web uploads the vault template to the S3 bucket directly from the browser.
 Two things must be configured for this to work:

 * The **bucket CORS settings** must allow requests from the Katta Web origin.
 Create the bucket and set its CORS configuration before creating the vault
   ([AWS console](https://aws.amazon.com/console/) or [AWS CLI](https://aws.amazon.com/cli/)).